iann0036/tf-cfn-provider/docs/providers/aws/OpsworksStack.md

 `UseOpsworksSecurityGroups` - (Optional) Boolean value controlling whether the standard OpsWorks security groups apply to created instances.

 `VpcId` - (Optional) The id of the VPC that this stack belongs to.

+`CustomJson` - (Optional) Custom JSON attributes to apply to the entire stack.

 ### CustomCookbooksSource Properties